Latina stars JLo and Shakira say Super Bowl halftime performance will be 'message of unity'

 “I think sports and music are the two things that can bring everybody together in a moment and we have that opportunity this Sunday,” Lopez said.

-“I think the Super Bowl is a very American event, as American as it can get and I think it's going to be very nice," said Shakira.
-"It's also going to be a reminder of the heritage of this country, which is one of diversity and that's what we will be celebrating on Sunday.
+“I think the Super Bowl is a very American event, as American as it can get and I think it's going to be very nice," Shakira said.
+"It's also going to be a reminder of the heritage of this country, which is one of diversity and that's what we will be celebrating Sunday."

 Follow NBC Latino on Facebook, Twitter and Instagram.